sensomatic/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Arrays.md

 of the array, except for the last one.
 It refers to the first, last, and second-to-last elements in the array.

-You can use the plus operator (+) to combine a ranges with a list of elements in an array.
+You can use the plus operator (+) to combine a range with a list of elements in an array.
 For example, to display the elements at index positions 0, 2, and 4 through 6, type: